Dashron/Roads-Models/README.md

 	create database roadsmodelstest;
 	create user roadsmodelstest identified by 'roads';
-	grant all to roadsmodelstest on roadsmodelstest.*;
+	grant all on roadsmodelstest.* to roadsmodelstest;
 	use roadsmodelstest;

 	CREATE TABLE `user` (